milkbottledude/woodlands-jb_tracker/Documentation.md

 Moving on from CSS to the actual HTML, I created the first of the 3 🔘🔘🔘 input buttons in Lines 77-80, 'Date'.
 The input type "date" makes it such that when clicked 👆, it produces a calendar 🗓 where you can pick a date.

 The time button is made in Lines 81-97 🕓.
-The "select" tag gives the dropdown rows when the button is clicked to reveal the possible time values you can pick 👆, which are defined in the <option> tags.
+The "select" tag gives the dropdown ▼ rows when the button is clicked to reveal the possible time values you can pick 👆, which are defined in the <option> tags.
 The AM/PM button is similar, except with only 2 options.

-I did not give it a label for aesthetic purposes ✨, as you can see in Fig 5.2 below theres no AM/PM label next to the button.
-Also the AM/PM dropdown values after clicking make it kinda self explanatory.
+I did not give the AM/PM button a label for aesthetic purposes ✨, as you can see in Fig 5.2 below theres no AM/PM label next to the button.
+Also the AM/PM dropdown values after clicking make it kinda self explanatory without the need for a label.

 All this gives us this frontend output: